sileneer/Hydrogen-Browser/README.md

 1. New: App icon
 2. Optimise: The action bar and tab icon
 3. Fix: The back icon is not enable when WebView can go back
+4. Known issue: Version Name is not updated

 ### v0.2.0_alpha
 Release date: 7 May 2021